g0v-data/g0v-hackmd-archive/notes/QoSKGWAPTLOSDR1tbhRZbg.md

 - Despite the closure, groups like Newstapa and Parti declared they would continue citizen-based fact-checking independently.

+(add Links to media articles reporting about this)

-## Audit, Financial Issues, and Penalties
+### Audit, financial Issues, and penalties
-### KCC Audit Findings
+#### KCC Audit Findings
 A large-scale audit by KCC (late 2023 – early 2024) alleged several issues:

 - Misuse of funds: Overestimated salaries for IT engineers and unauthorized budget allocations.
 - Improper vendor selection: Suggested that certain partner organizations (e.g., Parti) were pre-selected.
 - Ownership dispute: App ownership was given to an external group, contrary to the original agreement.

 KCC responded with:

 - Severe warnings to the media foundation's director.
 - Referral of responsible officials for disciplinary actions and criminal investigation.
 - Demand for reimbursement and damages.

 Critics labeled this a "targeted audit" influenced by political motivations, especially since multiple media organizations aligned with the previous administration were audited and had leaders removed.
+(add media links)

 ### Penalties on Parti
 - In February 2024, KCC ordered a refund of about ₩180 million.
 - On April 16, 2024, they imposed a ₩566 million fine on Parti (3x the refund amount).
 - Parti's total liability: ₩750 million (approx. $560,000 USD).

 KCC defended this as legal enforcement based on the audit, but Parti:

 - Argued the total aid they received was only ₩400 million.
 - Claimed the fines were "excessive and politically motivated."
 - Filed a lawsuit and injunction to halt enforcement.

 KCC simultaneously announced a new fact-checking platform for 2024, replacing Parti’s model with a multi-vendor, more government-managed system.

-## Public and Media Reactions
+## Public and Media Reactions in S.Korea
 ### Progressive Media & Civil Society
 - Outlets like Hankyoreh, Media Today, and OhmyNews criticized the government:

     - Called the audit "a political attack" and "retaliation."
     - Suggested it undermined democracy and freedom of expression.
     - Civil society warned of a “chilling effect” on public watchdog functions.

-### Conservative Media & Ruling Party
+### Conservative Media
-- Chosun Ilbo and Newspim echoed the ruling party’s stance:
+- Chosun Ilbo and Newspim echoed the KCC's stance:

     - Argued that FactCheckNet wasted taxpayer money.
     - Denounced the project as biased and lacking transparency.
     - Called for full investigation and overhaul of fact-checking systems.

-Public opinion remained deeply divided along political lines.

 ### Parti's Response and Continued Advocacy
 - In a joint 2023 statement, Parti and the foundation stressed:

     - Their independence and dedication to civic collaboration.
     - Fact-checking was a public good, not a political tool.

 - Parti chair Kwon Oh-hyun (권오현) called the penalties “clear oppression.”
 - Announced intent to fight through administrative litigation.
 - Called for public support, asserting:

 > “The suppression of fact-checking culture is a regression of democracy.”

 Several civic organizations issued formal letters urging KCC to rescind the penalties and reevaluate the project.

-## Conclusion
+## What then?
-Despite intense political pressure, Parti remains committed to its mission of "digital democracy through civic action."
-The FactCheckNet saga reveals both the potential and fragility of civic tech in polarized societies.
-Moving forward, Parti must:
+The FactCheckNet issue reveals both the potential and fragility of civic tech in polarized societies.
+The request from Parti and aligned civic tech communities in South Korea are:

-- Build a more sustainable funding model,

-- Secure nonpartisan institutional support,

-- Continue fostering a resilient civic ecosystem.

-This case offers critical insight into the global challenges of public accountability and democratic innovation in the digital age.
+- Share the news across regional and international fact-checking community
+- Publish a joint statement of support

+Despite increasing polarization and political instability, the fact-checking space should be protected as a critical part of democratic infrastructure.
+This is an opportunity for regional and international actors to come together in solidarity, coordinate responses, and defend the integrity and resilience of our efforts across the region.